jessbudd/eleventyone-blog-2019/src/site/blog/new-macbook-setup-for-future-me.md

 ## The plan

 The shell script you're going to use is written in bash.
-It automates the process of installing Xcode CLI, Homebrew, some packages and cask apps, and setting zsh as the default shell.
+It automates the process of installing Xcode CLI, Homebrew, your go-to packages and cask apps, and setting zsh as the default shell.

 It was also supposed to enable tap-to-click for your trackpad, just how you like it, but something changed in newer versions of macOS and the old methods no longer work.
-Sad face.
+Booo, sad face.

 ### Create the shell script file

-Create a new shell script in the command line by entering `touch desktop/setup-script.sh`
+Create a new shell script in the command line by entering ```touch desktop/setup-script.sh```

 Open the file with the command `nano desktop/setup-script.sh`